Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: The case of Airy beams

 with Rayleigh-Sommerfeld diffraction Green function $G$.
 One can distinguish between contributions to the field $U$ from the main lope of the aperture (call this $U_1$) and contributions from the remainder of the aperture (call this $U_2$).
 The analysis of \cite{Kaganovsky} then leads to the \emph{prima facie} surprising insight that the main curved lobe of the Airy beam ``is not generated by the first main lobe of the aperture field, but by some other part" (p.~2).
 In particular, it is concluded in light of the analysis that an Airy beam is \textit{not} a beam in the sense of ``a local wave function whose evolution along its propagation trajectory is described by a local self-dynamics" (p.~2).

-However, the results of \cite{Kaganovsky} need to be put into context: it is true that Airy beams exhibit a straight line movement of their intensity centroid, but the shape of their intensity structure follows a curved path.
+However, the results of \cite{Kaganovsky} need to be put into context.
 It is the field profile of the beam, rather than the center of mass, that has immediate influence on optical processes.
 As for instance stressed in the review \cite{Airyreview}, ``the majority of optical processes like nonlinear effects, \emph{detection}, imaging etc., are directly dictated by the field profile itself, not by the `center of mass' of the beam, which is a mean property (averaged over the beam cross section)." (p.~686, our emphasis).\footnote{On p.~687, the authors also write: ``The study of optical accelerating waves effectively began with the understanding that what really matters is not the trajectory of the `center of mass,' but the curved evolution of the field itself.
 Thus, a truncated Airy beam (which is physically realizable since the beam must have finite power), interacts with its surroundings---whether they are particles or other waves---according to its accelerating field structure, not according to its centroid, which moves instead on a straight line so as to ensure the preservation of transverse momentum."} Generally speaking, as \cite{patsyk2018observation} discuss, the main feature of accelerating beams carrying finite power is that their main lobe follows a curved path while their center of mass does follow a straight trajectory.
 Again, this has significant consequences for light-matter interactions, as all such interactions depend on the local intensity of the beam rather than its center of mass; in fact, this feature has enabled a variety of applications, including curved plasma channels, manipulation of microparticles, laser micromachining, single-molecule imaging, and light-sheet microscopy, among others.